Summary: To maximize physical therapy billing for reimbursement in 2025, providers should focus on the following strategies:

 Staying Informed About Regulatory Changes

 Physical therapy practices are encouraged to stay up-to-date about insurance regulatory changes that affect reimbursement.
 These changes are typically announced yearly.
-Several US government agencies including CMS and individual states oversee health insurance regulation.
+Several US government agencies, including CMS and individual states, oversee health insurance regulation.

-“Three federal agencies have overlapping jurisdiction for most federal regulation of private health plans: the U.S. Department of Health and Human Services (HHS), the U.S. Department of Labor (DOL), and the U.S. Treasury Department”, according to KFF, and independent source for health policy.
+“Three federal agencies have overlapping jurisdiction for most federal regulation of private health plans: the U.S. Department of Health and Human Services (HHS), the U.S. Department of Labor (DOL), and the U.S. Treasury Department”, according to KFF, an independent source for health policy.

 The National Association of Insurance Commissioners (NAIC) is the U.S. standard-setting and regulatory support organization created and governed by the chief insurance regulators from the 50 states, the District of Columbia, and five U.S. territories.